penguins banner11

 • Guidance on the Evaluation Process.

-The SCAR Fellowship programme is for PhD students, or those within five years of having completed a PhD on the day of the deadline for applications, to undertake research at an institute in one of the 46 SCAR Member countries (for a full list of countries, please see the information about SCAR Member Countries).
+The SCAR Fellowship programme is for PhD students, or those within five years of completing a PhD (on the day of the application deadline).
+Fellows undertake research at an institute in one of the 46 SCAR Member countries different from that of the applicant’s origin and current residence.
+(For a full list of countries, please see the information about SCAR Member Countries.)
 In special cases (e.g. maternity/paternity leave), this five-year period may be extended.
-Please contact the This email address is being protected from spambots.
-You need JavaScript enabled to view it. if you believe this to be the case.
-The work must be carried out in a research group of a SCAR member country different from that of the (i) applicant's origin and (ii) current residence.
+Please contact the SCAR Secretariat for special cases.

-From 2022 for the next three years, a Prince Albert II Fellowship will be awarded, funded by the Prince Albert II of Monaco Foundation through the Polar Initiative, and selected from among the successful applications in the broad research area of biodiversity and climate change.
+From 2022, and the three years following, a Prince Albert II Fellowship will be awarded, funded by the Prince Albert II of Monaco Foundation through the Polar Initiative and selected from among the successful applications in the broad research areas of biodiversity and climate change.

-Some flexibility was introduced during the pandemic and this will continue.
-Applicants are able to propose partly or entirely remote Fellowships and, where issues later develop around travel or planned activities, we will work with awardees to enable their fellowships to go ahead.
+Fellowship flexibility introduced during the pandemic will continue.
+Applicants can propose partly or entirely remote Fellowships.
+If issues develop around travel or planned activities, SCAR will work with awardees to enable their Fellowships to proceed.

-Topics for support should link to the objectives of one or more of SCAR’s science groups, including the Humanities and Social Sciences group, and/or the current Scientific Research Programmes endorsed by SCAR (visit SCAR's science and research pages for details of SCAR's groups).
+Fellowship research topics should link to the objectives of one or more of SCAR’s science groups, including the Humanities and Social Sciences group, and/or the current Scientific Research Programmes endorsed by SCAR.

 Fellowships are awarded based on the criteria for competitive selection, which are clearly stated in the Evaluation guidance given below and in the application pack.

-The proposal texts should make it absolutely clear what activities will be carried out, what will be achieved, what deliverables will ensue (e.g. papers, technologies), at what cost, and in what time frame.
 Guidelines for preparing the proposal are given on the Research Proposal sheet in the Application Pack.
-In addition, there is a webinar on “Writing for Success” available in English and Spanish which may assist in preparing an application, and SCAR Fellowship webinars are available in Portuguese and German.
+In addition, there is a webinar on “Writing for Success” available in English and Spanish, and SCAR Fellowship webinars available in Portuguese and German.

-In order to apply for a fellowship, candidates will be required to first contact and liaise with appropriate host Antarctic projects or programmes in order to secure the support and mentorship of an active team capable of including them in their own research programme or project group.
+To apply for a Fellowship, candidates will be required to first contact and liaise with appropriate host Antarctic projects or programmes to secure the support and mentorship of an active team capable of including them in their own research programme or project group.

 Awards will be up to USD $15,000, providing, as needed, economy-class round-trip travel and a modest subsistence allowance for the fellowship period.
 The fellow's home institute will bear all expenses incurred in his or her home country (domestic travel, visa costs, etc.), and the host institute will waive any bench fees that they might normally charge trainees.